 Just before Besses o’ th’ Barn the route crosses the unique inverted ‘T’ concrete beam bridge over the Bury Old Road and M60 motorway.
 This bridge is the absolute summit of phase 1 line.
 The stop has a lift and stairway from the island platform to the subway.
 In 2005 a new Disability Discrimination Act compliant access ramp and new parking spaces for disabled drivers were provided on the Bury Old Road side of the stop.
 These designated blue badge holder parking spaces were hardly used, the layout has been changed to 2 blue badge plus 5 regular parking spaces.
 There is also an existing footpath to Thatch Leach Lane on the opposite side of the stop.
 In 2012 existing platform buildings and roof were removed, new waiting shelters and stop furniture installed, improving visibility between the platforms and entrances.

 Whitefield is next, a new park and ride opened in June 2006.
 There is a new approach road and footpath alongside the Manchester bound platform.
 A new bus turning area with two high specification passenger waiting shelters are provided at platform level.
-Beyond this there are 127 car parking spaces including eight for disabled users, plus eight motorcycle stands, three cycle stands and five cycle lockers.
+Beyond this there are 216 (expanded from 127 in May 2014) car parking spaces including eight for disabled users, plus eight motorcycle stands, three cycle stands and five cycle lockers.
 High quality lighting and a CCTV system are provided for passenger safety and security.
 The line continues through a long cutting to the viaduct over the Irwell valley at Radcliffe.

 Radcliffe has ramped access to the platforms as well as the old steps and subway.
-Space for a large car park and bus stops was obtained by demolishing redundant station buildings and providing a retaining wall for the outbound or Bury platform.
+Space for a large car park, since expanded from 250 to 369 spaces, and bus stops was obtained by demolishing redundant station buildings and providing a retaining wall for the outbound or Bury platform.
 This allowed embankment including that for the long disused Bolton line platforms to be removed.
 Just north of Radcliffe the Bury electric line joined the original East Lancashire Railway.